 John McGlashan College 1952-61 (1249)

-On leaving the College Sir Julian Smith studied at the University of Otago before joining the family business of John M. Fraser & Co., a rival produce company whose chairman was T.C.
-Fraser, a well-known old collegian.
-In 1974 following the death of his father he was appointed a Director of the Evening Star Company Ltd, and when that company merged with the Otago Daily Times to form Allied Press Ltd he became Deputy Chairman of Allied Press.
-The company now includes 14 community newspaper and a television station.
-He was a member of the College Board of Proprietors and Board of Trustees.
-He has also held leadership roles within the media industry and in 2013 he was knighted for services to business.
+Sir Julian Smith was a pupil at McGlashan from 1952-61.
+On leaving the college he studied accountancy part time at the University of Otago while working at the accounting firm Brodrick and Chalmers.
+In 1970 he was appointed to the position of Manager of John M. Fraser & Co.
+Ltd. In 1974 he was appointed a Director of the Evening Star Company Ltd and when that company merged with the Otago Daily Times to form Allied Press Ltd, he became Deputy Chairman of Allied Press.
+In 1979 the Fraser Group amalgamated with Allied Press, and Smith became Managing Director and Deputy Chairman of the merged group, Otago Press and Produce limited.
+That company was privatised in 1986 by Smith in a management buyout and continues in that form.
+In addition to the Otago Daily Times the company has 14 community newspapers magazines and a television station.
+He was a member of the College Board of Proprietors and Chairman of the Board of Trustees.
+He has held leadership roles within the media industry and in 2013 he was knighted for services to business.

 Dougal John Stevenson